-Benefits of Access Control Systems
+Benefits of Access Control Lock Systems in the Firehouse

-Here’s a closer look at the many benefits of an access control system:
+Here’s a closer look at the many benefits of an access control system.

 Access control systems help secure the facility, vital equipment and hard-working crew.
 They can grant entry for volunteer firefighters, or career fighters, day or night, and even during periods of high turnover.
 By programming the system, access can be more restricted to some areas for a higher level of security.
 Advanced encryption guards against hacking and digital security breaches.
 Plus, most access system can be integrated with new or existing security systems.

 An access system also streamlines routine duties like tracking entry traffic.
 This is important for departments that need to operate efficiently, 24 hours a day, and manage shift changes.

 System data is stored on a central database.
 Any changes and modifications can be made regarding a specific entry point or user from any computer and the network of devices will be synced automatically.
 There’s no need to install any type of special computer software to make changes to the system.

 The access system can be managed remotely from a special mobile app.
 With the required credentials, fire chiefs or captains can view entry data, change access permissions and more, from anywhere on a smartphone or computer.

 Control for All Types of Access